opengeospatial/HY_Features/section_7.md

 The Hydrometric Network schema (Figure 38) defines a logical model to take into account a network of hydrometric stations as a specific realization of the catchment in the perspective of hydrologic observation, without the detail of an observation strategy.
 The core concept is that of a network of logically connected hydrometric stations realizing as a whole the catchment.
 This enables contextually related information models to relate monitoring stations and observing posts to hydrologic features, finally to the realized catchment, as usually required in the context of environmental reporting or when interpreting, comprising and processing observation results.

-![Figure 38: Hydrometric network model (UML class diagram)](figs/fig38.png) Figure 38: Hydrometric network model (UML class diagram)
+![Figure 38: Hydrometric network model (UML class diagram)](figs/fig38.png) Figure 38: Hydrometric network model (UML class diagram,  [/req/hy_hydrometricfeature/hydrometricnetwork] (/req/hy_hydrometricfeature/hydrometricnetwork) )

 The hydrometric network model introduces the concept of a 'position on river' which allows an hydrologic station, even free from position, to be the realization of the logical outfall.
 This supports to establish upstream-downstream relationships between hydrometric features, to assign a position relative to a 'fixed' outfall, or to place a feature of interest relative to the hydrometric station.